Nature, in code

 - Students from the School of computer and communication sciences as well as from the School of life sciences

 Dr Barbara Jobstmann, lecturer, School of computer and communication sciences

-- CHF 50.- (excl.
-VAT).
-Lunches are included but the participants have to cover their housing and living expenses.
-Rooms are pre-booked at the Jeunotel in Lausanne until May 16, 2022.
-Please contact [email protected] if you are interested
+- CHF 50.- (excluding VAT).
+Lunches are included but the participants have to cover their housing and living expenses

 - Please contact the Education Outreach Department for any question: [email protected]